 The Superintendent or designee shall implement procedures to address students' and staff's grief and to minimize the risk of imitative suicide or suicide contagion.
-The Superintendent or designee shall provide students, parents/guardians, and staff with information, counseling, and/or referrals to community agencies as needed.
-Students significantly affected by suicide death and those at risk of imitative behavior should be identified and closely monitored.
+He/she shall provide students, parents/guardians, and staff with information, counseling, and/or referrals to community agencies as needed.
 School staff may receive assistance from school counselors or other mental health professionals in determining how best to discuss the suicide or attempted suicide with students.